bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 source_url: https://blog.jetbrains.com/kotlin/2014/12/m10-is-out/
 ---

-Right before the festivities start, we’ve managed to release the next milestone of Kotlin, adding dynamic types and more.
-Let’s see what M10 brings us.
+Right before the festivities start, we’ve managed to release the next milestone of Kotlin, adding <strong>dynamic types</strong> and more.
+Let’s see what M10 brings us. <span id="more-1708"></span>
 ## Language enhancements

 Some improvements in the language, in particular: